samlobe/amyloid-predict/README.md

 ## How it works
 I made a classification model to predict amyloid formation based on some public amyloid datasets: [15aa tau fragment dataset](https://doi.org/10.1038/s41467-024-45429-2), [10aa TANGO dataset](https://doi.org/10.1038/nbt1012), [6aa WALTZ dataset](http://waltzdb.switchlab.org/sequences).

 I trained three separate models on the 3 datasets, and then trained a more general model on the combined dataset.
-For the 6aa dataset I trained an interpretable model with 10 features, and a slighly better performing model with more features.
-The 10-feature 6aa model is called FETA (**F**ast **E**SM-based **T**en-feature **A**myloid classifier).
-The other models take all the embeddings as input.
+For the 6aa dataset I trained a 10-feature model and a 24-feature model with slighly better performance.
+The 10-feature 6aa model is called FETA (**F**ast **E**SM-based **T**en-feature **A**myloid classifier), and the goal is to gain intuitions on each of the 10 features in future interpretability work.
+The 10aa, 15aa, and general models take all the embeddings as input.

-Each peptide sequence was featurized with ESM embeddings - 2560 embeddings form the 36-layered, 3B parameter model.
+Each peptide sequence was featurized with ESM embeddings - 2560 embeddings from the 36-layered, 3B parameter model.
-All embeddings were used for the 10aa, 15aa, and general models, while 10 embeddings were used for the 6aa-FETA model.
 See the training scripts in "model_development/training" and/or see the preprint for training details.

 ## Predicting amyloidogenicity of larger IDRs and full genomes